zhenjinwang/VisualizationMultiPaxos/README.md

     Reload Recent data: loading the last message log of multi-paxos

     Control Bar:
-          TimeLine: a adjustable time line to control all animations based on time
+          TimeLine: an adjustable time line to control all animations based on time
           Buttons: play, pause, resume, reverse and restart (control the time line) Scale Bar: to adjust the speed of animation